guilhermegarcia/phonokit/README.md

 - The `consonants()` function accepts tipa-style IPA input
 - Use `affricates: true` to show a dedicated affricate row (appears after fricatives)
-  - Affricates are displayed **without tie bars** (e.g., tʃ instead of t͡ʃ) since the row label makes it clear
-  - `"all"` with affricates shows: pf, bv (labiodental), ts, dz (alveolar), tʃ, dʒ (postalveolar), ʈʂ, ɖʐ (retroflex)
-  - `"english"` with affricates shows: tʃ, dʒ
-  - `"german"` with affricates shows: pf, ts
-  - `"japanese"` with affricates shows: ts, tɕ, dʑ (alveolo-palatal)
-  - `"mandarin"` with affricates shows: ts, ʈʂ, tɕ
-  - Custom input: affricates are extracted from your IPA string (with or without tie bars)
 - Use `aspirated: true` to show aspirated consonant rows (for languages with phonemic aspiration)
-  - Adds "Plosive (aspirated)" row after "Plosive" with symbols like pʰ, tʰ, kʰ
-  - When combined with `affricates: true`, also adds "Affricate (aspirated)" row with symbols like tsʰ, tʃʰ
-  - `"mandarin"` with aspirated shows: pʰ, tʰ, kʰ (plosives) and tsʰ, ʈʂʰ, tɕʰ (affricates)
-  - `"all"` with aspirated shows: pʰ, tʰ, ʈʰ, cʰ, kʰ, qʰ (all aspirated plosives)
 - /w/ (labiovelar approximant) appears in both bilabial and velar columns when /ɰ/ (velar approximant) is not present; otherwise only under bilabial
 - Diacritics and non-consonant symbols are automatically ignored during plotting

 **Available consonant language inventories:** `all`, `english`, `spanish`, `french`, `german`, `italian`, `japanese`, `mandarin`, `portuguese`, `russian`, `arabic`

-**Chart features:**

-- Vowels positioned by frontness, height, and roundedness on trapezoid
-- Consonants organized by place and manner of articulation
-- Voiceless consonants on left, voiced on right in each cell
-- Impossible articulations (e.g., pharyngeal nasals) automatically grayed out
-- Minimal pair bullets for rounded/unrounded vowel pairs
-- Default scale of 0.7 fits portrait pages; adjustable with `scale` parameter

 ### Prosodic Structures